lpatmo/cb/README.md

 ###Priority Issues
 Below is the list of priority issues that we have.
 If you're interested in taking a look at one of these as an open-source contributor, leave a message on the issue link!
 Or leave a note in the [chatroom](https://gitter.im/lpatmo/codebuddies-meteor) if you have questions.

-1. Recognize "active users" and give people a spot where they can write down what they're currently working on so that they can schedule ad-hoc study sessions spontaneously. [https://github.com/lpatmo/cb/issues/49](https://github.com/lpatmo/cb/issues/49)

-2. Lift up all the "in progress" events. [https://github.com/lpatmo/cb/issues/52](https://github.com/lpatmo/cb/issues/52)

-3. E-mail participants who RSVPed to a particular hangout a reminder 2 (?) hours before the start of the virtual meetup.
+1. E-mail participants who RSVPed to a particular hangout a reminder 2 (?) hours before the start of the virtual meetup.

+2. Grab back "# of upcoming meetup" numbers for each of the categories

+3. Deploy invisible hangout room roulette -- i.e. user won't have to decide which hangout room to select.
+Any available room will be automatically selected for them on the form.

 4. Create a "resources" page where users can submit links to tutorials or resources that they recommend.
 Also would be great if others could upvote and comment on the links.

 ###Non-priority issues (for now):
 1. BONUS: Allow users to award each other karma points for being helpful during hangouts. :) Also, create a page with a leaderboard of users listing karma points.
 DISCUSS HERE: https://github.com/lpatmo/cb/issues/25
 2. Maybe use an alternative to Google Hangouts?
 DISCUSS HERE: https://github.com/lpatmo/cb/issues/27
+3. Slack chatroom replacement: recognize "active users" and give people a spot where they can write down what they're currently working on so that they can schedule ad-hoc study sessions spontaneously. [https://github.com/lpatmo/cb/issues/49](https://github.com/lpatmo/cb/issues/49)

+###Recently Resolved Issues thanks to Pull Requests
+1. Lift up all the "in progress" events. [https://github.com/lpatmo/cb/issues/52](https://github.com/lpatmo/cb/issues/52) - thanks, [https://github.com/Slava](https://github.com/Slava)!
+2. Separate event times from titles - thanks, [https://github.com/curioussavage](https://github.com/curioussavage)!

 ###Closed Issues